a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

  2. You buy in and set a trailing stop loss 15% below your buy-in price.
  3. You close the trade by letting the trailing stop get triggered

- The results of this system are as follows: 80% of the time stop gets triggered at an loss of 12% and 20% of the time the stop gets triggered at a win, with an average win of 50%.
+ The results of this system are as follows: 80% of the time stop gets triggered at an average loss of 12% and 20% of the time the stop gets triggered at a win, with an average win of 50%.
 Bad win rate but high win percentage.
 Expectancy is as follows:

 {% highlight text %}
   Let's say the bet is $10,000

   Expectancy = (($5000 return) * 25% winrate) - (($1200 loss) * 75% lossrate)
              = $1250 - $900